 Format...
 Action...
 STD Outputs data in standard columns NOINDEX Outputs the same as the STD except the index column is omitted.
 PROBE Output is formatted to be compatible with the PSpice Probe plotting utility.
 RAW Output conforms to the Spice binary rawfile.
-Use the -a command line option to produce an ascii rawfile.
+Use the -a command line option to produce an ASCII rawfile.
 TECPLOT Output for use in the TecPlot graphics package.
 CSV Produces a comma-separated value format.
+GNUPLOT Output data in standard columns, with improved Gnuplot compatibility for .STEP data.